 - Youth Summer Workshop Series for ages 14-18

-There are also programs offered during the school year.
+The Mattress Factory also offers programs for kids throughout the school year.
 This includes Afternoons @ The Factory for kids in grades 3-5 and the Teen Art Cooperative for High School Students.
-More on programs offered by the Mattress Factory in Pittsburgh can be found here.
+You can find more on programs offered by the Mattress Factory in Pittsburgh here.

 Know Before You Go: Additional Information on Visiting the Mattress Factory